glouppe/info8010-deep-learning/lecture7.md

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai), 2023.]

+???

+On the other hand, we can voluntarily direct our attention to specific parts of the scene (e.g., a book) depending on our task (e.g., reading).

 ---

 class: middle

 .center.width-90[![](figures/lec7/qkv.svg)]

-.success[Sensory inputs are restricted to a small subset of the information available in the environment.
-This is the essence of attention: .bold[selectively focusing on what matters].]
+This mechanism of selectively focusing on specific parts of the input is the essence of attention.
+It can be implemented as a weighted average of the input, where the weights are given by a similarity function between a query and the input.

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai), 2023.]